19 Years After Columbine, Students Walk Out To Stop Gun Violence

 It's also been a little more than two months since the shooting at Marjory Stoneman Douglas High School in Parkland, Fla.

 The walkout begins at 10 a.m. in each time zone, and organizers said that over 2,600 walkouts were planned – at least one in each state.
+In some places, students faced potential disciplinary action for participating.

 In Washington, D.C. students gathered in front of the White House with signs.
 And at 10 a.m., they began the walkout with 19 minutes of silence, in remembrance of the Columbine massacre.